learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 ### Non-Technical Presentation

 Your non-technical presentation is your opportunity to communicate clearly and concisely about your project and it's real-world relevance.
 The target audience should be people with limited technical knowledge who may be interested in leveraging your project.
-For Phase 1, these would be Microsoft executives interested in making decisions about movie development.
 We recommend using Google Slides, PowerPoint or Keynote to create your presentation slides.

 **Based on the results of your models, your presentation should discuss at least two features that highly influence housing prices.**